Battle of Carchemish: Background

-Egypt under the 26th dynasty had begun to reestablish their influence in the Levant with multiple vassal states, extending their Influence into the region.
+Egypt under the 26th dynasty had begun to re-establish their influence in the Levant with multiple vassal states, extending their Influence into the region.
 The Egyptian sphere of influence would come to dominate much of the Levant which the Neo-Assyrian Empire had once controlled, eventually making the declining Assyrian remnants an ally dependent on Egyptian support.
 Babylon and their allies, the Medes, fought against the Neo-Assyrian Empire to gain control over Syria, bringing them into conflict with Egypt as well.

 When the Assyrian capital, Nineveh, was lost at the Battle of Ninevah to Babylon and the Medes in 612 BCE, the Assyrians moved their capital to Harran.
 Harran was captured in 609 BCE, forcing the Assyrians to flee to Carchemish where Ashur-Uballit II sought Necho II's aid in the war against Babylon.
 Necho II had become the king of Egypt around 610/609 BCE after the death of his father, Psamtik I. Necho II would honor this call and marched with an army to aid the Assyrians in a siege to retake Haran.

-While marching north, Necho II would face a hostile force at the site of Megiddo lead by Josiah, the king of Judah, who was allied to the Babylonians.
-Josiah and the Judeans aimed to delay the Egyptians enough to ensure the defeat of the Assyrians whom they were vassal to for centuries earlier.
+While marching north, Necho II would face a hostile force at the site of Megiddo led by Josiah, the king of Judah, who was allied to the Babylonians.
+Josiah and the Judeans aimed to delay the Egyptians enough to ensure the defeat of the Assyrians whom they were vassal to centuries earlier.
 The Judean army was defeated at the Battle of Megiddo and Josiah would be killed in 609 BCE.
 Necho II used the death of Josiah to install a new king to the Judean throne, Jehoiakim, who would serve as an Egyptian ally and vassal.

 After fighting the Judeans, Necho II resumed his march north to aid the Assyrians in retaking their lost capital of Harran.
 The Siege of Harran ended in failure as an attack on the Babylonian and Median forces led to the defeat of the Assyrians and the Egyptian force.
 Ashur-Uballit II's fate is unknown as he is never mentioned again in any surviving source.
 Necho II survived the failed siege and returned with his army to Egypt.